-Based on the composition of our assets and income, we do not believe we were a PFIC in 2009 and do not expect to be a PFIC for U.S. federal income tax purposes with respect to our current taxable year or the foreseeable future.
-Our actual PFIC status for the current taxable year ending December 31, 2010 will not be determinable until after the close of the current taxable year ending December 31, 2010, and accordingly there is no guarantee that we will not be a PFIC for 2010 or any future taxable year.
+Based on the composition of our assets and income, we do not believe we were a PFIC in 2010 and do not expect to be a PFIC for U.S. federal income tax purposes with respect to our current taxable year or the foreseeable future.
+Our actual PFIC status for the current taxable year ending December 31, 2011 will not be determinable until after the close of the current taxable year ending December 31, 2011, and accordingly there is no guarantee that we will not be a PFIC for 2011 or any future taxable year.
 The determination of PFIC status is a factual determination that must be made annually at the close of each taxable year.
-Changes in the nature of our income or assets, or a decrease in the trading price of the common shares or ADSs, may cause us to be considered a PFIC in the current or any subsequent year.
-However, as noted above, there can be no certainty in this regard until the close of the 2010 taxable year.
+Changes in the nature of our income, assets or activities, or a decrease in the share price of the common shares or ADSs, may cause us to be considered a PFIC in the current or any subsequent year.

 In general, a non-U.S. corporation will be treated as a PFIC for U.S. federal income tax purposes in any taxable year in which either (i) at least 75% of its gross income is "passive income" or (ii) on average at least 50% of the value of its assets is attributable to assets that produce passive income or are held for the production of passive income.
 Passive income for this purpose generally includes, among other things, dividends, interest, royalties, rents and gains from commodities and securities transactions.
-Passive income does not include rents and royalties derived from the active conduct of a trade or business.
+Passive income does not include certain rents and royalties derived from the active conduct of a trade or business.
 If we own at least 25% (by value) of the stock of another corporation, we will be treated for purposes of the PFIC tests, as owning our proportionate share of the other corporation's assets and receiving our proportionate share of the other corporation's income.
-If we are a PFIC for any year during which you hold the common shares or ADSs, we generally will continue to be treated as a PFIC for all succeeding years during which you own such shares.